rokzupan1/video-analysis/README.md

 The second code file named PopularChannels was used to answer the third question.
 I had to choose popular channels in most countries.
 I merged the 2 files for every country like before, Then grouped by channel_title and calculated the sum of likes, dislikes and views.
 I sorted the updated dataset by channel views and selected the top 50 of every country.
 I append each countries top 50 channels in a grouped dataset.
 I then grouped the total list by channel_title and sort the channels by size.
 This is how I got most popular channels on top and limited the number of channels to 20, because I checked and the 20 most popular channel was the last one being popular in more than half countries.
 I exported the file as Excel.

+The file Mistakes in Pandas to avoid I created following a youtube video that shows commmon mistakes beginners makes in Pandas.